vit-lebediev/lets-order-something-bot/README.md

 # lets-order-something-bot
-The Bot to help order some food for a pleasant evening
+The Bot to help choose the food delivery place for a pleasant evening.

 # How to start Development
 1. Clone the repo
 2. Install deps: `npm i`
-3. Create `.los_bog_env` file with crucial constants:
+3. Create `.env` file with crucial constants:
 ```
 LOS_BOT_ENV=DEV